Hyperparameter Optimization in Classification Learner App

 Inspect your trained model.
 See Optimization Results.

-In the Classification Learner app, in the Model Type section of the Classification Learner tab, click the arrow to open the gallery.
+In the Classification Learner app, in the Models section of the Classification Learner tab, click the arrow to open the gallery.
 The gallery includes optimizable models that you can train using hyperparameter optimization.

 This table describes the hyperparameters that you can optimize for each type of model and the search range of each hyperparameter.
 It also includes the additional hyperparameters for which you can specify fixed values.